mistrmochov/magiskWaydroid/README.md

  **Install instructions**

  First please make sure, that your Waydroid is installed and initialized!

+ If you have been installing magisk from nitanmarcel script, make sure you run: "sudo waydroid_magisk remove", before installing this script!
+Althought, now this script should remove all conflicting files.
  ```shell
 git clone https://github.com/mistrmochov/magiskWaydroid
 chmod +x magiskinstall.sh